devtut/generate/docs/python/list-comprehensions.md

 The same couldn't have been achieved just by ternary operator only:

 ```
-[x if (x &gt; 2 and x % 2 == 0) else '*' for x in range(10)]
+[x if (x > 2 and x % 2 == 0) else '*' for x in range(10)]
 # Out:['*', '*', '*', '*', 4, '*', 6, '*', 8, '*']

 ```

----

-**See also: [Filters](http://web.archive.org/web/20170405225005/http://stackoverflow.com/documentation/python/201/filter), which often provide a sufficient alternative to conditional list comprehensions. **Note that `filter()` is discouraged in Python.****
+**See also: [Filters](http://stackoverflow.com/documentation/python/201/filter), which often provide a sufficient alternative to conditional list comprehensions.**

 ## List Comprehensions with Nested Loops

-[List Comprehensions](http://web.archive.org/web/20170405225005/https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) can use nested `for` loops.
+[List Comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) can use nested `for` loops.
 You can code any number of nested for loops within a list comprehension, and each `for` loop may have an optional associated `if` test.
 When doing so, the order of the `for` constructs is the same order as when writing a series of nested `for` statements.
 The general structure of list comprehensions looks like this:

 ```
 [ expression for target1 in iterable1 [if condition1]